 The primary advantage to an S-corporation is that the business’ income can be distributed to the owners free from a self-employment tax.
 However, S-corporations are required to pay their officers “reasonable” salaries for their time and effort.
 What constitutes a “reasonable” wage is open to interpretation and the subject of several court cases.
 Salaries and wages paid to officers are subject to the same employment taxes as a sole proprietorship’s income, but the corporation pays the employer’s portion.
 The income of the S-corporation then “flows through” to the owners and is taxed at the individual level as ordinary income.
 This income is not subject to self-employment tax.

 100% of sole proprietorship profits are subject to self-employment tax, which currently is 15.3%.
 A sole proprietor can deduct one-half of the self-employment tax as an “above the line” deduction on a 1040.

 Tax savings are typically realized on the amount of S-corporation income that exceeds the reasonable salary or wage paid.
 However, S-corporations also have increased reporting and recordkeeping requirements and may not be appropriate in all situations.
+Read our blog to more about the different types of business entities.
 Please call us to discuss your options and to determine the best entity choice for your business.

 What if I’m making more or less money this year than last?
 Should I increase or decrease the amount of my estimated tax payments?